WJehee/wouterjehee.com/content/books.md

 - Getting things done | David Allen

 ## 2023
-- The circle | Dave Eggers
+- The Circle | Dave Eggers
-- The obstacle is the way | Ryan Holiday
+- The Obstacle is the Way | Ryan Holiday